solarslurpi/GrowBuddies/docs/index.md

 SnifferBuddy in Grow Tent
 :::
 SnifferBuddy happily hangs around the grow tent sending out air temperature, humidity, CO2, and light level values over a home's wifi.
 The readings are picked up by the GrowBuddy Server.
+Other Buddies pick up the readings and act on them.
+For example, vpdBuddy gets the SnifferBuddy readings, calculates the vpd and then adjusts the water vapor to the ideal vpd.
 - GrowBuddy Server
 :::{figure} images/GrowBuddy_Server.jpg
 :align: center